 Impact on Housing

-Landlords often conduct background checks, and a record showing adjudication withheld may impact your ability to secure housing, especially in competitive rental markets.
+Landlords often conduct background checks, and a record of an adjudication withheld may affect your ability to secure housing, especially in competitive rental markets.

 Impact on Gun Rights